Toglefritz/flutter_splendid_ble/README.md

 - `enabled`: The adapter is on and available for use.
 - `disabled`: The adapter is off and needs to be enabled before proceeding.
-- `notAvailable`: The device does not have a Bluetooth adapter.
+- `notAvailable`: The device does not have a Bluetooth adapter or the Bluetooth adapter is not accessible to the app (for example if security software ius blocking its use).

 Here's how you might perform this check:

-1. Subscribe to a stream provided by the Flutter BLE plugin that monitors the Bluetooth adapter's status.
+1. Subscribe to a stream provided by the Flutter Splendid BLE plugin that monitors the Bluetooth adapter's status.
 2. When the status is emitted, update your app's state with the new Bluetooth status.
 3. Based on the received status, you can control the flow of your app — e.g., prompt the user to turn on Bluetooth if it's off, show a message if the device doesn't support Bluetooth, or proceed